 “There must be something sacred in salt.
 It is in our tears and in the sea” Kahlil Gibran

 Ah, Bali!!!
 For most people, the mere mention of the word evokes thoughts of an exotic paradise with palm trees and beautiful beaches where one can relax all day.
 But, for people like me who are not very good at sunbathing, Bali, nicknamed “the Island of the Gods”, conjures images of Hindu temples, daily offerings, worship ceremonies, and colorful processions.
 Bali is all of these things and much more.
-And for this first post on Bali, surprisingly for me, I will focus on its beaches, though not the ones where vacationers relax.
+And for this first post on Bali, surprisingly, I will focus on its beaches, though not the ones where vacationers relax.
 The beaches that caught my interest were the ones of Kumbasa where people harvest salt from the sea.

 Early morning, Kaplag makes repeated trips to the ocean with a bamboo pole on his shoulder to which two leather buckets are attached.
 He fills the buckets to the brim with seawater and brings back his heavy load to an area of raked sand.
-He has learned to walk with small steps, one foot neatly ahead of the other, so as to neither spill the water nor disturb the sand.
-Kaplag then splashes the seawater in a rhythmic motion, so that just enough water is spilled at a given spot.
+He has learned to walk with small steps, one foot neatly ahead of the other, to neither spill the water nor disturb the sand.
+Kaplag then splashes the seawater in a rhythmic motion so that just enough water is spilled at a given spot.
 Then the Indonesian sun takes over the process by “baking” the sand into flakes from which the salt is to be harvested.